Melite (ancient city): Roman city

-According to the Acts of the Apostles, when Paul the Apostle was shipwrecked on an island named Melite in 60 AD, he was greeted by Publius, the governor of Melite, and he cured his sick father.
-According to tradition, the population of Melite converted to Christianity, and Publius supposedly became the first Bishop of Malta and then Bishop of Athens before being martyred in 112 AD.
+According to the Acts of the Apostles, Paul the Apostle was shipwrecked on Malta in AD 60, greeted by its governor Publius, and miraculously cured the governor's sick father before leaving.
+Christian legend holds that the population of Malta then converted to Christianity, with Publius becoming Bishop of Malta and then Bishop of Athens before being martyred in 112.

 Little is known about the city's layout since very few remains have survived.
 It was surrounded by thick walls and a ditch, with a number of cemeteries located outside the walls.
 According to tradition, the Mdina Cathedral was built on the site of the governor's residence, where Saint Paul cured Publius' father.
 A theatre was located in the city, and a Temple of Apollo stood nearby.
 The temple had a tetrastyle portico, and a wall forming part of its podium still exists beneath present-day Villegaignon Street.

-A Temple of Proserpina stood on the hill of Mtarfa, outside the walls of Melite.
+A Temple of Proserpina stood on the hill of Mtarfa, outside the walls of Melita.
 Only a fragment of a marble column and parts of a Punic cornice remain from this temple, but its existence is known from the Chrestion inscription, an inscription discovered in 1613 recording that the temple was renovated during the reign of Augustus.
 A statue of Saint Nicholas now stands on the site of the temple.